Scott Dixon: 2007–2010

 For his title defence in the 2009 season, Dixon raced for CGR.
 Following two subpar races, he led 134 laps to win the season's third round, the RoadRunner Turbo Indy 300 at Kansas.
 Dixon won the ABC Supply Company A.J.
 Foyt 225 at Milwaukee for the championship lead two races later.
-At Richmond for the SunTrust Indy Challenge, he led 161 laps in his third victory of 2009, equalling Sam Hornish Jr.'s series record career wins with his 19th.
+At Richmond for the SunTrust Indy Challenge, he led 161 laps in his third victory of 2009, equalling Sam Hornish Jr.'s series record career wins with his nineteenth.
 Following his finishes at Watkins Glen and Edmonton, Dixon won his season's fourth race in the Honda 200 at Mid-Ohio, breaking Hornish's all-time victory record.
 His fifth and final victory of 2009 was the Indy Japan 300 at Motegi, leading 139 laps from pole position.
 Dixon entered the season-ending Firestone Indy 300 as one of three drivers eligible for the championship.
 With 605 points, he finished third in the race and was championship runner-up to teammate Franchitti.

 Dixon's 2010 season began with three top-seven finishes in the first four races before leading 167 laps of the RoadRunner Turbo Indy 300 to win the event for the second consecutive year in Kansas.
 Following four top-eight finishes, he won the Honda Indy Edmonton after Castroneves was deemed to have blocked his Penske teammate Will Power.
 Dixon finished no lower than eighth in the five rounds that followed, including a second-place finish at Sonoma Raceway.
 He was mathematically eliminated from winning the championship after finishing sixth in the Indy Japan 300 at Motegi, but he finished the season by winning the 2010 Cafés do Brasil Indy 300 at Homestead to finish third overall with 547 points.